Asquera/elasticsearch-workshop-book/src/queries/pagination.md

 This query will fetch documents `91` to `100`, skipping the first 90 documents.

 **🔎** Elasticsearch has to fetch a total of `90 + 10` documents in order to determine which are the matches from `91 - 100`.
-The first 90 documents are then skipped.
-During the *query* phase of the search, all requested shards forward the request to Lucene, each Lucene segment tries to determine 90 documents.
-When merging the results from all Lucene Segments over the shard level back to the index level a lot of documents have to be fetched and are then filtered out.
+The first `90` documents are then omitted.
+During the *query* phase of the search, all requested shards forward the request to Lucene, each Lucene segment tries to determine `90` documents.
+When merging the results from all Lucene segments over the shard level back to the index level a lot of documents have to be fetched and are then filtered out.

 > **❗️** The deeper the pagination parameters are the more documents have to be considered in total.
 The result is a degrading performance and longer response times.